vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 - policies can be AWS or customer-managed
 - CloudWatch can manage/create billing alarms
 - SAML can give you federated SSO to AWS

+#### IAM Roles
+- ec2 instance -> Attach/Replace IAM Role
+- roles are more secure than just storing your access key + secret access key
+- roles are easier to manage
+- can be assigned after the instance is created and are GLOBAL (universal)

 ### Compute